Felicia Forrester: Storylines

 Soon after Felicia's arrival in Los Angeles in 1990, she forges ill-fated relationships with Jake Maclaine (Todd McKee) and Zach Hamilton (Michael Watson).
 She leaves town in 1992.
 Felicia returns in 1997 for her parents' wedding, which is called off when Eric's affair with Lauren Fenmore (Tracey E. Bregman) is exposed.
 After Ridge is arrested for shooting Grant Chambers (Charles Grant), Felicia tries to help exonerate him and attempts to help him reunite with his wife, Taylor Hayes (Hunter Tylo).
-She is unsuccessful on both counts, and leaves town again.
+She is unsuccessful on both counts and leaves town again.
 After seven years overseas, Felicia returns in July 2004.
-She has an affair with Nick Marone (Jack Wagner), who soon discovers that Felicia had colon cancer.
+She has an affair with Nick Marone (Jack Wagner), who soon discovers that Felicia has colon cancer.
 She has medical tests run and is given the all clear.
 Felicia realizes that she and Nick will not work out and she leaves for Paris.

 Felicia returns a year later with a baby son.
-She believes the baby is Nick's, having named him Dominick.
+She believes the baby is Nick's having named him Dominick.
 It is revealed that Dominick is the product of a one-night stand with Dante Damiano (Antonio Sabàto, Jr.) in Paris, leaving Nick devastated.
 Felicia's cancer returns and she "dies" in her mother's arms.
 However, a faint heartbeat is detected in the ambulance and Stephanie has Felicia secretly transferred to a private clinic, where she eventually has a liver transplant.
 Felicia fights to survive for her child's sake.
 Meanwhile, Dante and Bridget, believing that Felicia is dead, begin raising Dominick (who they nicknamed "Dino") as a family.
 Stephanie eventually reveals to the rest of the family that Felicia is alive.
 Though ecstatic to have her back, Bridget and Dante prepare to fight Felicia for custody of Dino.
 However, Dino bonds together Dante and Felicia instead, and Bridget gives up on Dante.
-Dante proposes to Felicia, although he is still in love with Bridget.
+Dante proposes to Felicia although he is still in love with Bridget.
 On their wedding day, Felicia sees Bridget staring at Dante and a heated confrontation ensues.
 Bridget then admits her love for Dante and they temporarily reunite.
 Dante and Bridget eventually split again because of her reluctance to have kids right away, and Felicia and Dante get back together.
-Bridget later finds out that she is pregnant with Dante's child, but she later miscarries the baby, with Felicia and Dante supporting her through the loss.
+Bridget later finds out that she is pregnant with Dante's child, but she later miscarries the baby; Felicia and Dante support her through the loss.
 Despite Bridget stepping aside for Felicia to reunite with Dante, an act which solidified the sisters once more, Felicia develops animosity towards Dante, now living in Italy, calling him a loser.
 Felicia works with Katie Logan (Heather Tom) to try to end the long-time war that had ensued between their families.
 Felicia clashes with her father when he divorces Stephanie and marries Donna Logan (Jennifer Gareis).